 The templates in our docs here ( https://docs.pulpproject.org/en/3.0/nightly/installation/instructions.html#systemd ) could instead refer the users to the pulp-ansible templates.
 We could have the user link to the ansible-pulp templates for the three systemd files they should be deploying:

 These should also link to the variable definitions, e.g. https://github.com/pulp/ansible-pulp/blob/master/roles/pulp/README.md#role-variables

 The systemd docs were incomplete in various ways and regularly out of date.
 This rewrites that section to link users to the Ansible Installer's templates for these files which are maintained and will be up to date.

-#2 Updated by email@example.com about 1 year ago
+#2 Updated by email@example.com almost 2 years ago

 The only problem with doing this today is that the templates are in jinja, and the user may not understand where the variables are set in ansible-pulp.
 (For instance, pulp_install_dir default is set in the pulp role, even though the template is defined in the pulp-worker (or other processes that you mentioned) role.